-Unique detail of large adobe buildings in Sahel are the "sticks" protruding from the walls.
+Unique detail of large adobe buildings in the Sahel is the "sticks" protruding from the walls.
 These are bundles of rodier palm (Borassus aethiopum) which are intentionally cut off some 60 cm from the wall.

-The Great Mosque of Djenne is not exact – in the plan it forms a trapezoid.
-Main part is the 26 by 50 m large prayer hall, which takes the eastern half of the building.
+The Great Mosque of Djenne is not exact – in the plan, it forms a trapezoid.
+The main part is the 26 by 50 m large prayer hall, which takes the eastern half of the building.